cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prefixes".
 The Aggregators' goal is to count how many inputs are prefixed by each candidate prefix.

-This functionality is the core component of the Poplar protocol {{BBCGGI21}}.
+This functionality is the core component of the Poplar protocol {{BBCGGI21}}, which was designed to compute the heavy hitters over a set of input strings.
 At a high level, the protocol works as follows.

 1. Each Client splits its input string into input shares and sends one share to